-I talk to a lot of people who need divorces.
-Everyone wants them to be quick and easy, and most want them to be cheap.
-To that end, many of these people don’t have much money and want advice about whether they can complete their divorce without an attorney to save on divorce cost.
+I talk to a lot of people who need legal help.
+Everyone wants cases to be quick and easy, and most want them to be cheap.
+To that end, many of these people don’t have much money and want advice about whether they can complete their case without an attorney to save on costs.
 You can try to complete it without an attorney, but you might hit some bumps in the road.
-Here is pricing for the uncontested divorce:
+Here is pricing for the uncontested matters:

-Many lawyers use the terms differently—to distinguish tough divorces from easy divorces.
-So, a divorce where the parties agree on everything will be an uncontested divorce in Arkansas.
-In many instances, anything else is a contested divorce.
-(And once something is contested, the divorce cost automatically goes way up, of course.)
+Many lawyers use the terms differently—to distinguish tough cases from easy cases.
+So, a case where the parties agree on everything will be an uncontested matter in Arkansas.
+In many instances, anything else is a contested matter.
+(And once something is contested, the case cost automatically goes way up, of course.)

-Divorce is expensive.
-The biggest divorce cost is obviously the emotional toll.
-No matter how difficult a marriage has been, it is hard to end it.
-The financial cost of an Arkansas divorce can also be significant, but it doesn’t have to be.
+Court cases are expensive.
+The biggest cost is obviously the emotional toll.
+The financial cost of an Arkansas court case can also be significant, but it doesn’t have to be.
 However, we are trying to make it easier for the Average Arkansan to afford a lawyer.

 Other interesting Blawgs: